-In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, lists of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 04 October 2023 (Project Code: 2024-0001362) for the Proposed Action Area.
-The St. Louis District has made a "may affect, not likely to adversely affect" (NLAA) determination for the Gray Bat, Indiana Bat, Northern Long-eared Bat, Tricolored Bat, Alligator Snapping Turtle, and Rabbitsfoot Mussel.
-The St. Louis District has made a "not likely to jeopardize the continued existence" determination for the monarch butterfly.
+In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, lists of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 27 June 2023 (Project Code: 2023-0041115) for the Proposed Action Area.
+The IPaC list included: the gray bat, Indiana bat, northern long-eared bat, tricolored bat, monarch butterfly, and decurrent false aster.
+A "may affect, not likely to adversely affect" determination was made for gray bat, Indiana bat, northern long-eared bat, tricolored bat, and decurrent false aster, and a "not likely to jeopardize the continued existence of" determination was made for the monarch butterfly.
+The Service provided concurrence for these effects determinations by email on 26 October 2023 and would also be invited to comment on the project during the Public Notice period.